int19h/jbomohi/dict/fisli/comments.md

 sumti and as a selbri.
 Ofc. it'd perfectly okay if those examples are e.g. translations of some sentences from Wikipedia related to physics.

+## 2014-07-03T07:11:46Z — krtisfranks (comment 1253, in reply to 1252)

+Re: lo terdi ka'e xu fisli?

+gleki wrote:
+> I suggest you provide a bunch of examples of where to use {fisli} bothas a
+> sumti and as a selbri.
+Ofc. it'd perfectly okay if those examples are e.g.
+> translations of some sentences from Wikipedia related to physics.

+I will do that!
+Wonderful suggestion.